sst/sst/www/docs/constructs/Script.md

 dbStack.addDependency(beforeDeployStack);
 ```

-By making both `apiStack` and `dbStack` depend on `beforeDeployStack`, they will get deployed after `beforeDeployStack` is done deploying.
+By making both `ApiStack` and `DBStack` depend on `BeforeDeployStack`, they will get deployed after `BeforeDeployStack` is done deploying.

+Here we are making use of the idea of [Stack dependencies](https://docs.aws.amazon.com/cdk/api/latest/docs/core-readme.html#stack-dependencies) in CDK.

-Then, let's add the script in the "BeforeDeployStack".
+Then, let's add the script to the `BeforeDeployStack`.

 ```js title="lib/BeforeDeployStack.js"
 import { Stack, Script } from "@serverless-stack/resources";